horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 - Specify [NETWORK] to the name of a network to download the corresponding dataset or `all` to download all the datasets.
 - Add `--segmentation 1` to download segmentation data for `pointnet++` and `dgcnn`.

+---

+### * Make sure to activate the correct environment for each network before running any of the following commands.<br>

+---

 ### Compile Customized Operators
 Some networks are native Python code and do not need to compile.
 Others such as `pointnet++`, `f-pointnet`, and `DensePoint` have customized modules that need to be compiled.<br>